Wye College: Biological pest control

-explored biological methods of pest control and facilitated their widespread adoption.
+The college explored biological methods of pest control and facilitated their widespread adoption.
 Mike Copeland's entomology team harnessed Australian ladybirds, and parasitic wasps to suppress mealy bug and soft scale insect pests.
 He launched Wye Bugs at the 1991 Chelsea Flower Show to make insect controls available to ordinary gardeners, and with the subsequent closure of Wye Campus to facilitate continued research.
 Wye Bugs occupied glasshouses and laboratory facilities to the north of Occupation Road but by 2019, when that site was presented for development, moved south of the track.

 As of 2022, Wye Bugs supply biological control insects and pest deterrents, mainly on a wholesale basis.

 John Nix Pocketbook

 John Nix published the first edition of his Farm Management Pocketbook in 1966 and sales were estimated at 250,000 copies by the time he retired in 1989.
 As of 2022, it is in its 55th edition and known as the John Nix Pocketbook for Farm Management.
 Contents include information for budgeting, or benchmarking, that seeks to anticipate forthcoming trends.

 For many years, Nix's colleague in the Wye College Farm Business Unit, Paul Hill, researched and co-authored the pocketbook.
 Nix died in 2018, and his pocketbook is published, as of 2022, by The Andersons Centre.

 It was described in the International Journal of Agricultural Management as a "standard reference for business in agriculture".